scala-js/scala-js-website/_posts/news/2017-09-01-announcing-scalajs-0.6.20.md

 {% endhighlight %}

 and remove the `@ScalaJSDefined` annotations everywhere in your codebase.

+This will prepare your migration for [Scala.js 1.X](http://www.scala-js.org/news/2017/07/03/announcing-scalajs-1.0.0-M1/#non-native-js-classes-by-default-previously-known-as-scalajs-defined).

 The semantics of your codebase will be unchanged.

 ### `js.JSApp`